 Hi ladies!

-huge fan of your blog, and I'm so glad it's out there!
+First, I'm a huge fan of your blog, and I'm so glad it's out there!

-m now facing a trip to the beach, which is exciting, yet scary.
+Now, my question: I have an 18-month-old, delivered by C-section.
+I am now facing a trip to the beach, which is exciting, yet scary.
 I have managed to avoid wearing a swimming suit since I had my daughter and the bikinis (bought at Target for $30) I wore back when I had abdominal muscles simply will not cut it anymore.

 What do I do?
 Wear a one-piece?
 I picture those as hopelessly frumpy, but there have to be options beyond those with skirts or those that professional swimmers wear.
 Your children are older than mine, so I'm hoping you can offer some advice in this area.
 We all can't look like Heidi Klum or Padma Lakshmi!